Ton-up Stokes And Foakes Add To South Africas Agony In Second Test - UrduPoint

 Ton-up Stokes And Foakes Add To South Africa's Agony In Second Test

-Stokes made 103, with Foakes a Test-best 113 not out when his skipper declared England's first innings on 415-9, a lead of 264 runs, after South Africa had been dismissed for a meagre 151.
+Stokes made 103, with Foakes a Test-best 113 not out after completing his second century at this level when his skipper declared England's first innings on 415-9, a lead of 264 runs, after South Africa had been dismissed for a meagre 151.

 That left World Test Championship leaders South Africa with a tricky nine overs to bat before the close of the second day at a sun-drenched Old Trafford.

-But the Proteas, 1-0 up in this three-match series after a dominant innings and 12-run win in the first Test at Lord's, were 23-0 at stumps -- still a deficit of 241.
+But the Proteas, 1-0 up in this three-match series after a dominant innings and 12-run win in the first Test at Lord's, got through to stumps on 23-0 -- a deficit of 241 runs.

 Sarel Erwee was 12 not out and South Africa captain Dean Elgar unbeaten on 11.

-Earlier, Stokes and Foakes shared an impressive partnership of 173 after coming together with England wobbling at 147-5 following a double strike by express fast bowler Anrich Nortje that removed both overnight batsmen -- Jonny Bairstow (49) and opener Zak Crawley (38).
+Earlier, Stokes and Foakes shared an impressive partnership of 173 after coming together with England wobbling at 147-5 after a double strike by fast bowler Anrich Nortje.

-- 'Overjoyed' - "I was overjoyed getting a Test hundred," Foakes told Sky sports after a second century in 16 matches at this level and first at home following his 107 on debut against Sri Lanka in Galle in November 2018.

-The 29-year-old Surrey gloveman, whose England career has been interrupted by injuries and, more recently a bout of Covid-19, added: "When you go through a lean patch, it makes it even more special."
-"It's obviously not easy and they've got a fantastic bowling attack so it was tough out there."
-Nortje, despite being the pick of the Proteas' attack with overall figures of 3-82 in 20 overs, was curiously underused by Elgar while bowling just nine overs in Friday's first two sessions.

 But off-spinner Harmer, a prolific wicket-taker with county side Essex, and slow left-armer Keshav Maharaj could only manage three late-order wickets between them for a combined 151 runs in 45.4 overs Harmer's first delivery on Friday, a full toss, was stroked through the covers for four by Foakes and, three balls later, Stokes swept him for six.

+Left-handed batsman Stokes, 34 not out at lunch, completed a 101-ball fifty when he lofted Harmer for six in classic style.

-Left-handed batsman Stokes went into the 80s with a straight six off Maharaj.
+Stokes went into the 80s with a straight six off Maharaj, before Foakes completed a well-made fifty off 116 balls.

 But the second delivery with the new ball almost proved Stokes's undoing on 92 when a diving Aiden Markram at extra cover failed to hold what would have been a spectacular catch off a hard-hit drive.